cyberbono3/zkBank/README.md

 ![zkbank](https://i.imgur.com/N6zakZ8.png)

 > [!NOTE]
-> This is a challenge published as part of [zkSecurity's recruiting effort](https://www.zksecurity.xyz/blog/posts/zkbank/).
  Note also that this is a real bug that was found during an audit, so you're not just solving a silly puzzle here :D

 ## Setup